 Welcome to my website.

-South Wales Wildlife Photographer Mic Clark photographs birds and animals in their natural habitats from locations in the UK and around the World.
+Wildlife Photography by South Wales photographer Mic Clark photographs birds and animals in their natural habitats from locations in the UK and around the World.

 I have had a deep passion for wildlife and wildlife conservation since my childhood and now travel around the world just to photograph its wildlife.